RE

 The Religious Education curriculum reflects the school’s local context by addressing typical gaps in pupils’ knowledge and skills.

-The religious education curriculum is broad and creatively linked to other subjects, with an emphasis on English skills.
+The Religious Education curriculum is broad and creatively linked to other subjects, with an emphasis on English skills.

 Files to Download